IhateChoosingNickNames/converter/README.md

 # Converter
-Simple API for conversion currency
+Simple API for converting currency

 Used technologies: